-I have three pieces of advice for parents/carers, teachers, other professionals, support staff and school leaders of autistic students;
+I have three pieces of advice for parents/carers, teachers, other professionals, support staff and school leaders of children and students on the autism spectrum;

-- Believe in the potential of your students, with nurture and the right environmental supports and strengths-based teaching, the potential of autistic students is phenomenal; no matter their speech or written communication level - Always say what you mean, mean what you say and really hear what autistic students are trying to communicate through their bodies, art, music, words and more - Value and accept our autistic reality is different to the experiences of non-autistics, we can experience great joy from the tiniest thing, but also great suffering from something that may not affect you at all.
+- Believe in the potential of your students, with nurture and the right environmental supports and strengths-based teaching, the potential of children and young people on the autism spectrum is phenomenal; no matter their speech or written communication level - Always say what you mean, mean what you say and really hear what the children and students on the autism spectrum are trying to communicate through their bodies, art, music, words and more - Value and accept our autistic reality is different to the experiences of non-autistics, we can experience great joy from the tiniest thing, but also great suffering from something that may not affect you at all.

-I am pleased that autistic voices are becoming more prevalent in the conversation about the best ways to support autistic students to achieve their potential.
+I am pleased that autistic voices are becoming more prevalent in the conversation about the best ways to support children and young adults on the autism spectrum to achieve their potential.
 It is only through open and honest collaboration that we can ensure the next generation of autistic children will be able to live happily in ways that maximise their achievements across a range of areas.